-Upon the pricing of the IPO, the Company granted 431,500 time-based stock options to certain directors and key employees, 349,000 of which vest over a period of 4 years and 82,500 of which vest on January 31, 2015.
-In addition, upon the pricing of the IPO, the Company granted 1.4 million performance-based stock options to certain key employees under the Incentive Plan, which vest upon the achievement of certain performance criteria.
-The performance based stock options vest upon the attainment of the following performance criteria: (a) 10% of the stock options vest upon attainment of at least \$34.5 million in Adjusted Earnings Before Interest, Taxes, Depreciation and Amortization ("EBITDA") for the fiscal year 2016, (b) 20% of the stock options vest upon the attainment of an annual growth rate of Adjusted EBITDA per share of common stock of 30% for fiscal year 2018, and (d) 40% of the stock options vest upon the attainment of an annual growth rate of Adjusted EBITDA per share of common stock of 25% for fiscal year 2019.
+During the three and nine months ended October 31, 2014, the Company granted 56,000 and 487,500 time-based stock options to certain directors and key employees, respectively, of which 56,000 and 405,000 vest over a period of 4 years and 82,500 of which vest on January 31, 2015.
+In addition, during the three and nine months ended October 31, 2014, the Company granted 58,000 and 1.4 million performance-based stock options, respectively, to certain key employees under the Incentive Plan, which vest upon the achievement of certain performance criteria.
+The performance-based stock options vest upon the attainment of the following performance criteria: (a) 10% of the stock options vest upon attainment of at least \$34.5 million in Adjusted Earnings Before Interest, Taxes, Depreciation and Amortization ("EBITDA") for the fiscal year 2016, (b) 20% of the stock options vest upon the attainment of an annual growth rate of Adjusted EBITDA per share of common stock of 30% for fiscal year 2017, (c) 30% of the stock options vest upon the attainment of an annual growth rate of Adjusted EBITDA per share of common stock of 30% for fiscal year 2018, and (d) 40% of the stock options vest upon the attainment of an annual growth rate of Adjusted EBITDA per share of common stock of 25% for fiscal year 2019.